-The brace operations on lines (Section 6.3).
+Line brate operations on lines (Section 6.3)

-9 1.1 by starts, a list signed which we interface and chelete at anity and visco starts.
+9 and the starts, a list signed which we interface and chalete at anity and viscous and parts.

 - The queue, a his upon which we inset at one red and driets at the other - Character strings and this special data structures as use to represent the (Section 0.10).